deficollective/defiscan/src/content/protocols/euler.md

 ### rEUL Rewards System

-The [`rEUL`](https://etherscan.io/address/0xf3e621395fc714B90dA337AA9108771597b4E696) token is a locked form of `EUL` incentivizing protocol adoption.
+The [`rEUL`](https://etherscan.io/address/0exf3e621395fc714B90dA337AA9108771597b4E696) token is a locked form of `EUL` incentivizing protocol adoption.
 Merkl calculates rewards every 8-12 hours off-chain.
 When users claim, Euler Labs calls `depositFor(account, amount)` on the rEUL contract, which transfers `EUL` from Euler Labs to the rEUL contract and mints corresponding rEUL for the user.

+### Balance Forwarding and Reward Distribution

+The protocol implements a balance forwarding system through the [TrackingRewardStreams](https://etherscan.io/address/0x0D52d06ceB8Dcdeeb40Cfd9f17489B350dD7F8a3) contract, enabling instant and trustless distribution of rewards while keeping gas costs low.
+When an account opts in via `enableBalanceForwarder`, every balance change in the vault triggers a notification to the TrackingRewardStreams contract.
+This mechanism allows external reward distributors like Merkl to track user positions in real-time and calculate proportional reward allocations off-chain.
+The system maintains accuracy without requiring on-chain snapshot mechanisms or manual claim updates, reducing operational overhead for both users and reward distributors.

 ### Vesting Mechanism